reduxjs/redux/docs/basics/Reducers.md

 }
 ```

 All [`combineReducers()`](../api/combineReducers.md) does is generate a function that calls your reducers **with the slices of state selected according to their keys**, and combining their results into a single object again.
-[It's not magic.](https://github.com/reactjs/redux/issues/428#issuecomment-129223274)
+[It's not magic.](https://github.com/reactjs/redux/issues/428#issuecomment-129223274) And like other reducers, `combineReducers()` does not create a new object if all of the reducers provided to it do not change state.

 >##### Note for ES6 Savvy Users